 Why Is Jewelry Insurance Appraisal Cost Not The Same As The Price I Paid?

-Appraisals are meant solely for insurance purposes.
+Jewelry appraisals for insurance purposes are just that.
 It covers the cost of replacement in the event that something should happen to your item.
 But it’s important to bear in mind that these are inflated values that do not reflect resale value of your goods for the following reasons:

 - Insurance values are higher than retail value (up to 100% above retail)

 - Second hand values typically range from 20%-50% of retail value

 It simply does not add up.
 The reason insurance appraisals are inflated is that it allows insurance companies to charge high insurance premiums for items that have much lower replacements values.
 Replacements are not at 100% of insurance value.
 Jewelers also benefit as they can use this as a selling point: high insurance values reassure buyers that they are getting a great deal.

 Moreover, even if the stated price had been accurate at the time it was issued, the diamond, jewelry and luxury watch markets fluctuate over time.
 Fixing a price on these items is an impossible task as they are dependent on demand and as such do not have set values.
 The price at one point in time does not mean that it will have that same value the following week, month or year.

 How Reliable Are Jewelry Appraisals For Insurance?

 When it comes to diamonds, the grading’s detailed on an insurance appraisal are issued by a jeweler and not by a laboratory such as the GIA or AGS.